Tariff FAQ

 The duration of the tariffs is uncertain and depends on the ongoing relations between the U.S., Canada, Mexico, and other trading partners.
 Governments are at various stages of discussions, but currently there is no definitive timeline established to permanently remove the recent tariffs.

-Where can I find more information and updates on this situation?
+Where can I find more industry insights and updates on this situation?

 Cumulative 50% on steel; 35% on aluminum